Characters who have appeared in several films of the James Bond franchise.

 - Martial Pacifist: Despite the East and West being in an arms race, he always wants to avoid World War III.

-- Teeth-Clenched Teamwork: With MI6 in The Spy Who Loved Me.
+- Rivals Team Up: With MI6 in The Spy Who Loved Me.

 - You Look Familiar: Walter Gotell previously played SPECTRE agent trainer Morzeny in From Russia with Love.